|July 2014: Developments in Energy|

 If you have taken a Grant Training Center workshop or webinar and have a success story to share, please send us a few lines describing the situation.
 Please submit your article via email here.
 We look forward to sharing your success!Back to top

-For the full story about the syndrome and symptoms, click here.Back to top
+For the full story about harvesting ambient energy, click here.Back to top

 Read the complete story here.Back to top